FIRST-Nautilus-4010/FRCReefscape2025-Progra/README.md

 ## New Season Information

+## New Season Information

 This repository contains the code for the new season of 2025.
-The challenge will be revealed on January 4th, 2025.
+The game and the rules are specified in the following PDF: [2025 FRC Game Manual](https://firstfrc.blob.core.windows.net/frc2025/Manual/2025GameManual.pdf).
 Stay tuned for updates and more information about the challenge.

 ## About Us